List of Kamen Rider Black characters: Gorgom

 The main villains from Kamen Rider Black, Dark Society Gorgom (暗黒結社ゴルゴム, Ankoku Kessha Gorugomu) is a criminal cult group primarily based in Japan.
 Members of Gorgom consist of both human and non-humans.
 The group is notorious for its terrorist activities in the name of world domination.
+For every 50,000 years, Gorgom chooses two men who were born on a solar eclipse to be converted into their cyborg Century Kings (世紀王, Seiki Ō) and pitted them in a battle to the death, with the winner claims the defeated Century King's King Stone and become the succeeding Creation King.

 In the series reboot, Kamen Rider Black Sun, the Gorgom Party (ゴルゴム党, Gorugomu-tō) was originally a minority movement during the 70s that sought for their fellow Kaijins to have the right to exist, before ending up a shadowy influential institution in bed with corrupt government officials while seeking the continued existence of the Kaijins.